SalesforceFoundation/NPSP/localization/readme.md

 ## The “Fix”

-The effective fix for the above scenarios is to do the following:
+The effective fix for the above scenarios is to do the following, all of which is handled by the bash script in this folder:

 1. Push the Translation Metadata [branch] into a Scratch Org
 2. Use the retrieve_unpackaged cci task to pull down the metadata from the scratch org in the “correct” format.
-3. Clean the metadata
+3. Clean the metadata using a CCI task
 4. Commit the changes to the branch

 ## Script in this folder

 The localization folder contains a `translation-cleanup.sh` bash script file that will perform the first 3 steps above.

-After executing the script, review the pending changes before committing.
+After executing the script, review the pending changes using an IDE such as VSCode before committing.

 **ONLY changes to the 'objectTranslation' and 'translation' files should be commited to the repository.
 ALL OTHER CHANGED FILES SHOULD BE IGNORED.**